On the use of cross-fitting in causal machine learning with correlated units: Concluding Remarks

-Finally, we would like to remind the reader that our results only apply in the context of eliminating the empirical process term that arises in the typical asymptotic analysis of causal machine learning estimators.
-Correlated units still often pose other issues.
+As a pertinent reminder, we note our results only apply in the context of eliminating the empirical process term that arises in the asymptotic analysis of causal machine learning estimators.
+Correlated units can still often pose other issues in a statistical analysis.
 For example, variance estimates used for the construction of confidence intervals must be adjusted to account for inter-unit correlation.
-Furthermore, in many cases it may be unclear how nuisance estimators will behave in the correlated data setting.
-Work by~\cite{Davies2016} suggests that using cross-\textit{validation} for model selection also works when units are correlated, but the performance of individual prediction algorithms must still be considered with caution.
+Furthermore, in some cases the efficacy of common nuisance model selection procedures may be unclear.
+Work by~\cite{Davies2016} suggests that using cross-\textit{validation} for model selection works when units are correlated.
+However, the performance of individual prediction algorithms must still be considered with caution.
 For example, for certain estimands in the time series setting, as-independent splits may not be valid, as allowing prediction algorithms to, for example, use future data to predict the past may not be sensible.

 To be sure, correlated data pose numerous challenges for both estimation and inference.
 Regardless of what other challenges correlated data may pose, we aim here to clarify a common misconception about the purpose and assumptions behind cross-fitting in correlated data settings.
 We hope that having cross-fitting available ``for free''---without the need to engineer bespoke data-splitting strategies---will increase the ease of applying causal machine learning techniques in settings with novel dependence structures.